-a) be factory-produced by the cement manufacturer and comply with the provisions of the appropriate Standard, as Table E.1; or
+a) be factory-produced by the cement manufacturer and comply with the provisions of the appropriate Standard, as Table E 1; or

-(ii) BRE Special Digest No. 1 'Concrete in Aggressive Ground' deals with sulphateresistance classification.
+(ii) BRE Special Digest 1, 'Concrete in Aggressive Ground' deals with chemical resistance classification.

-(iii) For a comprehensive specification for cement see CESWI 7th edition.
+(iii) For a comprehensive specification for cement see 'CESWI' 7th edition.

-Туре Standard Portland (CEM1) Sulphate-resisting Portland (CEM III/A + SR) BS EN 197-1 BS 8500-2 b) be combinations, complying with BS 8500-1 Annex A, of CEM 1 cement conforming to BS EN 197-1 and fly ash conforming to or blastfurnace slag conforming to BS EN 15167-1.
+Туре Standard Portland (CEM1) Sulphate-resisting Portland (CEM III/A + SR) BS EN 197-1 BS 8500-2 b) be combinations, complying with BS 8500-1 Annex A, of CEM 1 cement conforming to BS EN 197-1 and fly ash conforming to BS EN 450-1 or blast furnace slag conforming to BS EN 15167-1.